General Course Info

 Course Requirements and Policies

 You should attend the lectures on both meetings of the week and check the course web pages for announcements and updates.
-You should complete assigned readings, programming assignments, and worksheets on time.
+You should watch any assigned videos and read assigned readings before lecture begins.
+You should programming assignments and worksheets on time.

 Final exam schedule: